numpy/numpy/doc/source/reference/security.rst

 A user who can freely execute NumPy (or Python) functions must be considered to have the same privilege as the process/Python interpreter.
-If an untrusted user has direct access to parts of the NumPy API, a the whole process must generally be isolated.

 That said, NumPy should be generally safe to use on *data* provided by unprivileged users and read through safe API functions (e.g. loaded from a